internaut-me/Gorilla-UI/README.md

-## Guerilla
+## Gorilla

-Guerilla is built on Node.js.
+Gorilla is built on Node.js.
 It is optimized for use on the Bitcoin Mini.
 Visit our website and order one today [BitcoinMini.com](https://bitcoinmini.com/).

 ## Installation